North Atlantic and Celtic Sea - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-Evergreen islands of unspoilt beauty lie between America and Europe: the Azores.
-For the Eye of the Wind, they are the starting point for the third leg of a long Atlantic crossing.
-A branch of the Gulf Stream ensures a balanced, mild climate here with spring temperatures around 20 degrees.
-A fresh sailing wind and healthy sea air blow over the vast ocean.
+For the Eye of the Wind, the Azores are the starting point for the third leg of a long Atlantic crossing.
 Two weeks on board – time for you to experience an unforgettable active sailing holiday and at the same time get to know the ship as a favourite place for rest and relaxation.
 The destination of this voyage is the French port and naval city of Brest in Brittany.

 This is where you board